Courtney Stodden Files For Divorce From Doug Hutchison, 'This Is A New Chapter In My Life'

 Pink lingerie day #lingerie #mirrorselfie BTW!
 I’m embracing my body the way it is.
 Yes, I stay healthy and exercise — but I’m not trying to be stick thin or muscly (alright fat shamers?)
 Not that I look down on SUPER SKINNY … there’s beauty in every physical shape.
 Ladies, feel confident in your own skin.
 Even if you haven’t had OR had PLASTIC SURGERY! fuck, surgery shamers, shamers who hate on people who haven’t had surgery, slut shamers, FAT shamers, ALLLLLL SHAMERS … they’re mean and cruel and unhappy ???? #loveyourself

-Previously, the Celebrity Big Brother alum and Hutchison separated back in 2013 but reconciled nine months later.
+The Celebrity Big Brother alum and Hutchison separated once before in 2013, but reconciled nine months later.

-Back in February, Stodden took to her Instagram account to post a video in which she publicly pleaded for a reconciliation with her husband of seven years, 57-year-old Doug Hutchison.
-Courtney’s pleas have come one week before the once controversial couple’s divorce was supposed to be finalized, according to People magazine.
+Back in February, Stodden took to her Instagram account to post a video in which she publicly pleaded for a reconciliation with her husband of seven years.
+Courtney’s pleas came one week before the once controversial couple’s divorce was supposed to be finalized, according to People magazine.

 “I need this man back in my life.
 I need him to come help me.
 I need him to want our marriage to work.
 He’s been my only solid rock.
 Doug, if you read this — this is a public cry for your undying love.”